percona/pmm/docs/setting-up/client/remote.md

-# Monitoring remote instances.
+# Monitoring remote instances

-## Recommended settings.
+## Recommended settings

 When monitoring remote instances including RDS and Google instances, network latency might affect the scrape process and throw timeout errors.
 For this reason, it is recommended to lower the metrics resolution in the settings section using the menu on the left side (The gear icon).

 Starting with PMM 2.18, the scrape timeout has been updated according to the following rules: